stencila/stencila/PLANNING.md

     - Backspace should clear selected cells
     - Pasted cells should be inserted at anchor cell
       - After paste the target selection is equal to the copied selection
-      - Google Docs does magic tiling/repeating expansion when targetselection bigger then copied selection
+      - Google Docs does magic tiling/repeating expansion when target selection bigger then copied selection
 - Interaction with Cells (select multiple cells, ENTER allows editing, ~same behaviour as Google Sheets)
 - Resize Columns/Rows
   - Questionable?